 Thursday, September 28th from 6:30pm-8:00pm

-*All Discover Mercy Street classes take place in the Cafe at Mercy Street 3801 Holystone Street, Dallas, TX 75212.
+*All Discover Mercy Street info sessions take place in the Cafe at Mercy Street 3801 Holystone Street, Dallas, TX 75212.

 2. Complete Online Mentor Application- Complete online application, review and sign our child safety policies and procedures and child abuse policy.